Powerful stories of the Meredith community going strong.

 Psychology major Veronica Harrison, ’22, came to Meredith as a student of Wings, an adult education program, where she found her strengths and used them to fuel her passion for mentoring.

 Legacy Scholar and Honors student Ally Cefalu, ’22, double majored in biology and psychology, became a Student Assistant, conducted lab research, and formed a strong bond with the Meredith community.
-After graduation, she’ll be applying her passion for biology and mental health to the lab as an Analyst I at BioAgilytix in Durham.
+After graduating from Meredith, she took her passion for biology and mental health to work as an Analyst I at BioAgilytix.

 Psychology major Sophie Lee, ’22, came to Meredith ready to take on new challenges.
 Identifying her strengths helped her decide on a career path, which includes pursuing a master’s degree in Industrial/Organizational psychology at Meredith.